frontenddogma/web-development-glossary/manuscript/c.md

 Caret
 : A grapheme—“^”, “‸”, “⁁”, or “＾”—with several uses, including as a proofreading mark, as a special character in programming languages, as an escape character, or for estimation.&nbsp;[†](#w-caret)

+Cascade
+: The order by which declarations are applied in CSS: 1) per target media type; 2) per importance and origin (from user agent to important user declarations); 3) by specificity; 4) by order in which the declaration was specified (with all having the same weight, origin, and specificity, the latest declaration “wins”).

 Cascading Style Sheets
 : A style sheet language that allows to manage the presentation of markup languages like HTML or XML.
-The first final specification of CSS was published in 1996 by Håkon Wium Lie and Bert Bos. 🌍&nbsp;[w3.org/Style/CSS](https://www.w3.org/Style/CSS/)
+The first final specification of CSS was published in 1996 by Håkon Wium Lie and Bert Bos. ℹ︎&nbsp;[w3.org/Style/CSS](https://www.w3.org/Style/CSS/)

 Case
 : In engineering, as _use_ case, a list of actions or event steps typically defining the interactions between a role (known in UML as an actor) and a system to achieve a goal.
 The actor can be a human or other external system.
 In systems engineering, use cases are used at a higher level than within software engineering, often representing missions or stakeholder goals.&nbsp;[†](#w-case-engineering)